openstack/openstack-manuals/doc/arch-design/source/multi-site-architecture.rst

 addresses present to the application.
 If there are security or regulatory requirements, encryption should be implemented to secure the traffic between regions.
-For networking inside a region, the overlay network technology for tenant networks is equally important.
+For networking inside a region, the overlay network technology for project networks is equally important.
 The overlay technology and the network traffic that an application generates or receives can be either complementary or serve cross purposes.
 For example, using an overlay technology for an application that transmits a